Code-Institute-Submissions/NyHagan-Statesproject_MayResub/README.md

 ## Testing responsiveness on multiple screen sizes

-The site was tested on a Samsung galsxy s21 as well as a regular pC, the site was responsive and had no issues present.
-The min browser used was Google Chrome.
+The site was tested on a Samsung galaxy s21 as well as a regular PC, the site was responsive and had no issues present.
+The main browser used was Google Chrome.